 However dominant it may be, there are more search engines than Google's Web search.
 What is less appreciated perhaps is that there are other dominant engines per section or sphere of the Web.
-For the blogosphere, there is Technorati; for the newssphere, Google News; and for the tagosphere or social bookmarking space, Delicious.
-Indeed, thinking of the Web in terms of spheres refers initially to the name of one of the most well-known, the blogosphere, as well as to scholarship that seeks to define another realm, the Web sphere.
-The sphere in blogosphere refers in spirit to the public sphere; it also may be thought of as the geometrical form, where all points on the surface are the same distance from the center or core.
-One could think about such an equidistant measure as an egalitarian ideal, where every blog, or even every source of information, is knowable by the core, and vice versa.
-On the Web, however, it has been determined that certain sources are central.
+For the blogosphere, there is Technorati, for the newsphere Google News, and the tagosphere or social bookmarking space, Delicious.
+Indeed, thinking of the Web in terms of spheres refers initially to the name of one of the most well-known, the blogosphere, as well as to scholarship that seeks to define another, the 'Web sphere'.
+45 The sphere in blogosphere refers in spirit to the public sphere; it also may be thought of in terms of the geometrical form, where all points on the surface are the same distance from the center or core.
+One could think about such an equidistance measure as an egalitarian ideal, where every blog, or even every source of information, is knowable by the core, and vice versa.
+On the Web, it has been found, however, that certain sources are central.
 They receive the vast majority of links as well as hits.
 Following such principles as the rich get richer (aka Pareto power law distributions), the sites receiving attention tend to garner only more.
-The distance between the center and other nodes may only grow, with the ideal of a sphere being a fiction, though a useful one.
-I would like to suggest an approach examining the question of distance from core to periphery, and operationalize it as the measure of differences in rankings between sources per sphere.
-Cross-spherical analysis is a digital method for measuring and learning from the distance between sources in different spheres on the Web.
+The distance between the center and other nodes may only to grow, with the ideal of a sphere being a fiction, however much a useful one.
+I would like to put forward an approach that takes up the question of distance from core to periphery, and operationalize it as the measure of differences in rankings between sources per sphere.
+Spherical analysis is a digital method for measuring and learning from the distance between sources in different spheres on the Web.